2021 New Orleans Saints season

-The 2021 season was the New Orleans Saints' 55th season in the National Football League, the 46th playing home games at Caesars Superdome and the 15th and final season under head coach Sean Payton.
+The 2021 season was the New Orleans Saints' 55th season in the National Football League (NFL), the 46th playing home games at Caesars Superdome and the 15th and final season under head coach Sean Payton.
 After starting the season 5–2, the Saints fell into a five game losing streak after losing starting quarterback Jameis Winston to a torn ACL in Week 8 vs. Winston's former team, the Tampa Bay Buccaneers.
-They also failed to improve on their 12–4 record from last year, as well as failing to win the division title for the first time since 2016.
+They also failed to improve on their 12–4 record from the previous season, as well as failing to win the division title for the first time since 2016.
 Despite winning four of their last five games, the Saints missed the playoffs for the first time since 2016 after the San Francisco 49ers defeated the Los Angeles Rams in Week 18.
 The Saints finished tied with the Philadelphia Eagles for the 7th seed in the NFC, but lost the tiebreaker based on the teams' Week 11 head-to-head meeting—won by the Eagles.
 The team started a record of 58 different players (due to injuries and COVID-19) and ranked in the bottom 5 in total offense.

 This was the first season since 2005 without long-time quarterback Drew Brees on the roster.
 He announced his retirement on March 14, after playing 20 years in the league.
 A 13-time Pro Bowler, Brees broke several records during his tenure in New Orleans, led the franchise to its first and only Super Bowl win in Super Bowl XLIV and also retired as the league's all-time leader in passing yards, a record that would be broken by quarterback Tom Brady in Week 4 of the 2021 season against his former team, the New England Patriots.
-Brees was also the last remaining active player from the 2001 Draft class.
+Brees was also the last remaining active player from the 2001 draft class.

-Despite having 3 years left in his contract, this was also long-time head coach Sean Payton's final season with the Saints, as he announced his departure from the team on January 25, 2022, after 16 years of coaching the team.
-In his tenure, Payton led the Saints to 9 playoff appearances and to the franchise's first and only Super Bowl title in Super Bowl XLIV.
+Despite having three years left in his contract, this was also long-time head coach Sean Payton's final season with the Saints, as he announced his departure from the team on January 25, 2022, after 16 years of coaching the team.
+In his tenure, Payton led the Saints to nine playoff appearances and to the franchise's first and only Super Bowl title in Super Bowl XLIV.